eireninja/webhook-api-worker/README.md

 - API keys are stored securely in Cloudflare D1 database
 - Only the first 4 characters of API keys are logged for traceability
 - Keys are retrieved fresh for each request
-- Support for multiple API keys with different permissions

 ### Request Authentication
 - HMAC-SHA256 signature generation for OKX API requests